balancer/docs-v3/docs/integration-guides/guides/create-custom-router.md

  * @title MigrationRouter
  * @notice Router for migrating liquidity from one pool to another and staking the new BPT
  * @dev This contract utilizes proportional remove liquidity and unbalanced add liquidity to ensure
- * accrued credit on withdrawl is perfectly canceled out via debt accrued on the add liquidity operation, ensuring no
+ * accrued credit on withdrawal is perfectly canceled out via debt accrued on the add liquidity operation, ensuring no
  * ERC20 Tokens (Except the BPT) need to be transferred.
  */
 contract MigrationRouter {